Fact Sheet: Ankle Joint Replacement (Ankle Prosthesis)

-- Joint preserving osteotomy alleviating atypical patterns of weight bearing: By moving the intact cartilage surfaces of talus in towards the weight bearing area through osteosynthesis, the function of the ankle can be maintained.
+Joint preserving osteotomy alleviating atypical patterns of weight-bearing: By moving the intact cartilage surfaces of the talus in towards the weight-bearing area through osteosynthesis, the function of the ankle can be maintained.

 Even if the restoration of the normal axis in the leg is no longer helpful to preserve a worn out ankle joint, it is still a precondition for a stable ankle prosthesis.

 Sports with ankle prosthesis - is that possible?